Claude Code - When to use task tool vs subagents

 Done.
 Blog post over.

-Except… that’s what everyone says, and then you watch your token count explode while Claude spawns 50 Tasks to read three files.
+Except that’s what everyone says, and then you watch your token count explode while Claude spawns 50 Tasks to read three files.
 Or you carefully configure a subagent that can’t spawn its own workers, leaving you wondering why your “parallel” processing feels so… sequential.
+I’ve felt genuine frustration sitting there watching usage balloon past 160k tokens for work I expected to cost 3k.

-Here’s what’s actually happening.
 Users are reporting patterns where subagents consume 160k tokens for work that takes 3k in the main context.
-The documentation doesn’t cover this clearly.
-Neither do the official best practices.
+The documentation covers the basics but not these edge cases.
+The official best practices help, though they don’t address token overhead in detail.

 The Task tool and subagents aren’t just different interfaces to the same thing.
 They’re fundamentally different execution models with opposing strengths.
-And everyone’s using them backwards.
-It’s another example of how enterprises fragment their AI implementations instead of thinking holistically.
+And most people are using them backwards.
+It’s another example of how enterprises fragment their AI implementations instead of thinking about the whole picture.

 The Task tool doesn’t create “subagents.”
-It spawns ephemeral Claude workers - think of them as temporary contractors who show up, do one specific job, then vanish.
+It spawns ephemeral Claude workers.
+Think temporary contractors who show up, do one specific job, then vanish.
 Each Task gets its own 200k context window, completely isolated from everything else.

-Watch what happens when you run multiple Tasks:
+Watch what actually happens when you run multiple Tasks:

 # What you think happens:

 The problem?
 Each Task starts with that 20k token overhead.
 Your “quick file search” just cost you 200k tokens before any actual work began.
-Active multi-agent sessions consume 3-4x more tokens than single-threaded operations.
-This is where cost optimization strategies become critical.
+Active multi-agent sessions can consume 3-4x more tokens than single-threaded operations.
+This is where cost optimization strategies matter most.

 Subagents aren’t faster Tasks.
 They’re not even really “sub” anything.

-Here’s what nobody mentions: subagents can’t spawn other subagents.
+What I think most people miss: subagents can’t spawn other subagents.
 This limitation is by design, not a bug.
 When a subagent tries to use the Task tool, it gets nothing.
 No nested hierarchies, no recursive task decomposition.
-Just one level of delegation.
+One level of delegation, full stop.

-The real power?
-Consistency.
+The real power is consistency.
 Configure a subagent once, use it across every project.
 Community-shared security-auditor subagents demonstrate how standardized configurations can catch common OWASP Top 10 vulnerabilities consistently.
 Same configuration, same results, every time.

 Forget the theory.
-Here’s a practical framework based on documented patterns and community experiences:
+A practical framework based on documented patterns and community experience looks like this.

 Use Tasks when: